jasielmacedo/steam-microtransaction-api/README.md

 If you need to implement microtransactions in your game, **you must create** a web service to handle and request the Steam WEB API, and that's precisely the purpose of this repository.

-To help game developers save time and money, I've created a single code that enables them to implement microtransactions quickly.
+To help game developers save time and money, I've created a single codebase that enables them to implement microtransactions quickly.

-With this repository, you can use Heroku or Digital Ocean to deploy your own API with just a few clicks.
-See [Heroku git deploy](https://devcenter.heroku.com/articles/git) or [Digital Ocean Deploy](https://docs.digitalocean.com/products/app-platform/quickstart/#destroy-an-app), or choose any other host you prefer.
+With this repository, you can use Heroku or DigitalOcean to deploy your own API with just a few clicks.
+See [Heroku Git Deploy](https://devcenter.heroku.com/articles/git) or [DigitalOcean Deploy](https://docs.digitalocean.com/products/app-platform/quickstart/#destroy-an-app), or choose any other host you prefer.

 ## WHY DO I NEED TO USE THIS REPO OR CREATE MY OWN?
 CAN I MAKE REQUESTS DIRECTLY FROM MY GAME?